Going on holiday with friends ? Nowhere measures up like Chamonix

 1. High quality accommodation

 As our survey highlighted, selecting the right, good quality accommodation is an integral factor for ensuring the success of a group holiday.
-Chamonix boasts a wealth of top end accommodation, with numerous four star hotels, plus a five star residence Le Cristal de Jade (pictured), which was new for the 16/17 season.
+Chamonix boasts a wealth of top end accommodation, with numerous four star hotels and premium self-catering apartments.
 Even if you are sticking to a tighter budget, there are a wide range of apartments and hotels on offer, ranging from two to five stars.

 Apartments are often the favoured option for larger groups for a number of reasons including: